jaredpalmer/after.js/README.md

 # After.js

-If next.js and react-router had a baby, it'd be this.
+If Next.js and React Router had a baby...it'd be this.

 > This is a work in progress.
 Checkout [issues](https://github.com/jaredpalmer/after.js/issues) to see what's coming.
-Still need to add HMR and overridable documents.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->